+I lay in my bed in my room staring at the ceiling above me.
 'I envy my brother.
 He has so much freedom.
-He can go wherever he wants to.
+He can go It was white and plain. wherever he wants to.
 He returns home after seven in the evening.
 He can wear whatever he feels like.
-But my life is very plain and boring', Shreya often complains.

-'That is the difference between girls and boys in our society.
+But my life is very 'How boring', I thought. plain and boring', Shreya often complains.
+My friend feels the same about her life.
+Her name is Shreya.
+That is the difference between girls and boys in our society.
 What can we do?
 The society is not ready to accept us as we are', I say.